clari3d/positions/readme.md

-# Position --- cyclic cursor position managed
+# Positions --- cyclic cursor positions manager

-Position is an Emacs extension that allows to store the current cursor position in a ring and to jump to the stored position in a cyclic way.
+Positions is an Emacs extension that allows to store the current cursor position in a ring and to jump to the stored positions in a cyclic way.

 # Instalation

 ## Install the extension

-Position is hosted in GitHub at [github.com/clari3d/positions.el.git](https://github.com/clari3d/positions.el.git).
+Positions is hosted in GitHub at [github.com/clari3d/positions.el.git](https://github.com/clari3d/positions.el.git).

 ### Linux